 If you really want to level up your bullet journaling game and have fun doing it, you might want to consider investing in some fun extras.
 As a certified planner girl, here are the supplies I just couldn’t ever do without:

-Washi tape is a super cute and versatile way to add some colour to your bullet journal.
+Washi tape is a super cute and versatile way to add some color to your bullet journal.
 You can use it to create boxes, line the edges of your paper, or even create cute page tabs to help you find important pages more easily.

 You can find great washi all over the place.
 I particularly like the Recollections washi from Michaels.